Tag Archive for: taking driving lessons in Edinburgh

 Beginners may concentrate better on steering, road awareness and making safe decisions in an automated car since there is no clutch pedal or need to shift gears, distracting them from the rest.
 This helps can boost the confidence of people who just started taking driving lessons, especially when they start to drive in Edinburgh’s busiest roads.

 Having said that, here at Driving Lessons Edinburgh use a car with manual gears, as we feel this is the best for learning and preparing you for your driving test.
+Once you master driving with manual gears, it is pretty easy to adapt to a car with automatic gears.

 Call Colin at Driving Lessons Edinburgh and book your first driving lesson today!